komm.VariableToFixedCode

 (ArrayLike

 ) –The sequence of symbols to be encoded.
-Must be a 1D-array with elements in $[0:S)$ (where $S$ is the source cardinality of the code).
+Must be a 1D-array with elements in $\mathcal{X}$.

 Returns: